 As Taiwan's capital of art and cultural activities, the quantity of companies in the cultural and creative industry in Taipei have been continuously growing for several years, and so is their revenue.
-In 2019, 10.6% of the art and cultural events were taken place in Taipei, and the attendees of these events were 20.8% of the national total.
-The expenditure on leisure, cultural, and educational activities of a Taipei family was 1.6 times the national average, 10.8% of the total household expenditure, and 8% of the household income.
+In 2021, 11.5% of the art and cultural events were taken place in Taipei, and the attendees of these events were 15% of the national total.
+The expenditure on leisure, cultural, and educational activities of a Taipei family was 1.7 times the national average, 9.36% of the total household expenditure, and 7% of the household income.
 The residents in Taipei enjoy the art and cultural events very much.
+In 2021, due to the pandemic, the number of art and culture performances and art and culture performance attendance decreased by 11% and 26%.